yuzvir/picard-scripting/README.md

 Notes:

 * Release folder (Albums, Live, etc.) wouldn't be created for Various Artists
-* if RELEASETYPE is set to 'bootleg' release folder will be changed to Unoffical Albums, Unoffical Singles & EPs, etc.
+* if %releasetype% tag is set to 'bootleg' release folder will be changed to Unoffical Albums, Unoffical Singles & EPs, etc.
-* LABEL will be added only for Various Artists albums
+* [LABEL] will be added only for Various Artists albums
-* RELEASE_YEAR will be added only if it differs from ORIGINAL_YEAR
+* (RELEASE_YEAR) will be added only if it differs from ORIGINAL_YEAR
 * {INCOMPLETE} will be added only if album doesn't have all tracks
 * DISC_SUBTITLE - will be added only if it exists
-* Disc folder will be created for multidiscs albums
+* Disc folder (Disc ## for Vinyls or CD ## for Compact Discs) will be created only for multidiscs albums
+* AUDIO_QUALITY contains file extension, bitrate and sample rate